skonfig/extra/type/__netbox/man.rst

 application to help manage and document computer networks.

 It installs it with the user ``netbox`` at ``/opt/netbox`` with `python-venv`.
-Netbox will be run via `gnuicorn` as WSGI service.
 It setup systemd unit files for the services `netbox` and `netbox-rq`.
+To access the application through WSGI, uWSGI or Gunicorn can be used.
+The setup can be done via there own types `__netbox_gunicorn` and `__netbox_uwsgi`.

+The Gunicorn setup is recommended from the NetBox documentation.
+Consult each manual page to decide.
+The types must be called after the `__netbox` type.

 REQUIRED PARAMETERS